 1. RV LIFE GPS

-The RV LIFE App Version 2.0, which is now available through the App Store, can give you turn-by-turn directions based on the height, weight, length, and propane status of your RV.
+The RV LIFE App, available through the App Store, can give you turn-by-turn directions based on the height, weight, length, and propane status of your RV.
 With this information, the app automatically directs you in a safe route, avoiding highways with low clearance bridges and tunnels with propane restrictions.

 Features like voice navigation, real-time traffic updates, and lane guidance will give you all the information you’ll need to safely and efficiently get from Point A to Point B. If you upgrade to the RV LIFE Premium Access, you can even download maps ahead of time to get RV-friendly directions when you’re offline.

 2. A wireless power bank